rpuntaie/blog/information_time_energy.rst

 And, although we have a memory of concepts, they only become conscious those times we think of them.

-You probably have had some maths in school.
-So the concept of a **set** should be familiar.
+But the mathematical set has operations like **union** and **intersection**.
+They are more complicated and can be decomposed into individual selections.
 The `∈` of a set selects one element from a set.
-But the set has operations like **union** and **intersection**.
-They are more complicated and can be decomposed into individual selections.

-There is an idea that is more fundamental than the set.
+This set with only `∈` is more fundamental.
 It is the ubiquitous **variable**.
 How could it be otherwise.
 Something so fundamental must be ubiquitous.

-The foundation of mathematics is not the set, but the **variable**.
-The variable is the foundation of all dynamic systems.
+The variable is the foundation of mathematics, and more general the foundation of all dynamic systems.

 The **variable** consists of **values**.
 Other words for values are alternatives or states.